Gatewood Lincoln: Governorship

 Lincoln served two terms as Governor of American Samoa, from 2 August 1929 to 24 March 1931 and from 17 July 1931 to 12 May 1932.
 He separated the responsibilities of the Chief Justice and the Attorney General, and he started a Samoan-led judicial commission to deal with matters involving land ownership, thereby granting the Samoan people more autonomy.

 During Governor Lincoln's first term, the long-awaited Congressional commission, appointed by the President under the Bingham Bill, arrived.
 The congressional commission's visit from September to October 1930, and the subsequent release of its findings, led to a near halt in political unrest in the islands.
 Based on the commission's recommendations, a Bill of Rights was incorporated into the Codification of the Regulations and Orders for the Government.

 In the 1920s, it became clear that the swift Americanization efforts were not benefiting Samoans.
 By 1927, the American Samoa Fono's attempt to limit educational reforms highlighted two major concerns: the disruptive effects of new knowledge and behaviors on students, and the diminishing respect for Samoan culture due to the influence of foreign teachers.
 This cultural disconnect led to a sense among Samoans that their children were becoming estranged from their traditional values and family ties.
 In response, Governor Lincoln proposed a shift in educational focus in a 1929 letter to the Board of Education, suggesting that Samoan history and customs should be taught, and that education should prioritize practical skills like agriculture over preparing students for government roles.
 This approach aimed to align education more closely with Samoan needs and values.
 This shift gained momentum in 1933 with significant changes introduced by a committee of educators from the University of Hawaiʻi, funded by the Barstow Foundation, who further adapted the curriculum to better serve local needs.

-In its final years, the Mau movement in American Sāmoa assumed a watchdog role, diligently scrutinizing the actions of the U.S. Navy.
+In its final years, the Mau movement in American Samoa assumed a watchdog role, diligently scrutinizing the actions of the U.S. Navy.
 By 1930, the movement's executive committee sought to become advisors to Governor Lincoln on all matters to ensure smooth governance.
 However, Governor Lincoln declined their request.